Sewer overflow

-To prevent sewage from overflowing back into homes and onto roads and causing a significant health risk, we must release the excess water.
+This is done to prevent sewage from overflowing back into homes and onto roads and causing a significant health risk.

 We only open the valve when it’s absolutely necessary and only in the areas with issues.